 I am a figurative painter working directly from the subject either out in the landscape, in my car or in a studio overlooking the Suffolk coast.
-I like the limitations this imposes; a given space, a certain amount of time, a few materials and natural light.
+I like the limitations this imposes, a given space, a certain amount of time and a few materials with natural light.
 Larger work is then painted in my studio at home from these smaller works.
-I use oils as I love their painterly qualities and the diverse colour range achieved with a limited palette.
+Oils are my favoured medium as I love their painterly qualities and the diverse colour range achieved with a limited palette.

 I put a great deal of emphasis on drawing believing that it underpins all good painting.
-For me observational drawing is investigation; a search for truth.
-It’s a record of my experience of seeing.
-It informs my painting and the choices I make in my work.
-There is always discovery.
-Life drawing is an essential part of my practice creating a deeper understanding of my subject; the figure, the space it inhabits, and the formal arrangement of these two elements within the support I am working on.
+For me observational drawing is investigation and a record of my experience of seeing; it informs my painting and the choices I make in my work.
+Life drawing is an essential part of my practice creating a deeper understanding of my subject, the figure, the space it inhabits, and the formal arrangement of these two elements within the support I am working on.

 I have travelled widely painting and studying Western Art.
 Keeping a sketchbook/journal whilst touring around and visiting any galleries and exhibitions that interest me informs my painting.